ubccr/xdmod/tests/ui/readme.md

 If running tests through SauceLabs, enter the correct `key` for the `xdmod-sauce` account.

-#### .secrets.json
+#### testing.json

-The username and password are read from a file called .secrets.json in the integration test directory.
-Please follow the instructions in the integration test directory to setup the password file.
+The user names and passwords are read from a file called testing.json in the ci directory under testing.

 ## Run